larchanjo/poc-caffeine/README.md

 ## Setup

-Run the unit test to see the differences between LoadingCache and ManualCache
+Run the unit tests to see the differences between LoadingCache and ManualCache